 Vinegret is traditionally beets tossed with some other root veggies, vinegar, and pickles.
 This sort-of-traditional take by Annie McGee on the Russian beet salad is cheap, healthy, and easy to make.
-This recipe swaps out the vinegar in favor of fresh lemon juice that adds the perfect level of acidity to the dish.
+This recipe swaps out the vinegar in favor of fresh lemon juice which adds the perfect level of acidity to the dish.

-Molly Patrick‘s Green Goddess Golden Milk Smoothie is so good you’ll be hard pressed not to scream, “Yasss queen!”
+Molly Patrick‘s Green Goddess Golden Milk Smoothie is so good you’ll be hard-pressed not to scream, “Yasss queen!”
 This smoothie is packed with bananas, turmeric, and ginger so this creamy confection is delicious and also super healthy.

 Source: Carrot Avocado Ginger Soup

 Blended soup.
 With avocado.
 And carrots.
 And ginger, because it’s good for you and it tastes wonderful.
-Amy Height‘s Carrot Avocado Ginger Soup is both super nourishing AND super satisfying … it hits all of those nice chill-out spots in the brain (nutrients! creaminess! flavor!) and it so simple to make, you’ll be extra impressed with how good of a cook you are and issue some immediate high fives to your bad self.
+Amy Height‘s Carrot Avocado Ginger Soup is both super nourishing AND super satisfying … it hits all of those nice chill-out spots in the brain (nutrients! creaminess! flavor!) and it is so simple to make, you’ll be extra impressed with how good of a cook you are and issue some immediate high fives to your bad self.

 Source: Healthy Broccoli Salad

 Taylor Kiser‘s crowd-pleasing Healthy Broccoli Salad is a no-cook dish that could also function as lunch or dinner.
 Drizzled on top of the fresh, crunchy broccoli is a creamy peanut sauce that adds the perfect amount of sweetness and salty flavor.
 That’s not all.
-The salad also has a underlying flavor of coconut, a tangy bite of fresh lime, salty notes of soy sauce, and the most perfect pow of spicy ginger and sriracha that warm your throat as you munch through crisp broccoli, water chestnuts, and crispy roasted peanuts.
+The salad also has an underlying flavor of coconut, a tangy bite of fresh lime, salty notes of soy sauce, and the most perfect pow of spicy ginger and sriracha that warm your throat as you munch through crisp broccoli, water chestnuts, and crispy roasted peanuts.
 It’s quick, easy, gluten-free, and vegan with a paleo option!

 Source: Creamy Zucchini and Corn Soup

 If you want a super satisfying, healthy, and simple dinner, this Creamy Zucchini and Corn Soup by Cheri Alberts must be on the top of your list.
 There are endless health benefits to eating zucchini and corn, such as vitamin C, high in fiber, and other minerals.
-This soup is pretty much health in a bowl.

 Source: Black Charcoal Smoothie Bowl